 The term "EBITDA" refers to earnings before deducting interest, taxes, depreciation and amortization.
 The Company believes that Adjusted EBITDA is useful additional information to management, the Board and investors as it provides an indication of the operational results generated by its business activities prior to taking into consideration how those activities are financed and taxed and also prior to taking into consideration asset depreciation and amortization and it excludes items that could affect the comparability of our operational results and could potentially alter the trends analysis in business performance.
 Excluding these items does not necessarily imply they are non-recurring, infrequent or unusual.
 Adjusted EBITDA is also used by some investors and analysts for the purpose of valuing a company.
 The Company calculates Adjusted EBITDA as earnings before deducting interest, taxes, depreciation and amortization, foreign exchange gain or loss, finance costs, finance income, gain or loss on disposal of network assets, property and equipment, impairment of property, plant, & equipment and intangible assets, stock-based compensation and restructuring, acquisition-related and integration costs.
-Investors are cautioned that Adjusted EBITDA should not be construed as an alternative to operating earnings or net earnings determined in accordance with IFRS as an indicator of our financial performance or as a measure of our liquidity and cash flows.
+The most directly comparable GAAP financial measure in the Company's financial statements is Earnings (loss) from Operations.
+Investors are cautioned that Adjusted EBITDA should not be construed as an alternative to Earnings (loss) from Operations or net earnings determined in accordance with IFRS as an indicator of our financial performance or as a measure of our liquidity and cash flows.
 Adjusted EBITDA does not take into account the impact of working capital changes, capital expenditures, debt principal reductions and other sources and uses of cash, which are disclosed in the consolidated statements of cash flows.